-The Constitution of the Student Association vests authority in five justices to, upon proper presentation of a petition from a member of the student body with standing:
+The constitution of the Student Government Association vests authority in five justices to, upon proper presentation of a petition from a member of the student body with standing:

-- Rule on the constitutionality of action taken by any SA-recognized student organization.
+Rule on the constitutionality of action taken by any SGA-recognized student organization.

-- Interpret the constitution and bylaws of SA-recognized organizations.
+Interpret the constitution and bylaws of SGA-recognized organizations.

 The Supreme Court exercises this authority to resolve disputes.
 Questions about the constitutionality of actions taken, or the meaning of the constitution with respect to those actions, are asked when actions are disputed.
 It is your right to petition the Supreme Court if you believe that a dispute has not been resolved.
 The Supreme Court, and all petitioners before it, must use the Supreme Court Petition Form.